Greenlight's Einhorn: GM share plan would preserve automaker's cash

+* Material Handling Systems - Entered into an agreement to recapitalize in partnership with Thomas H. Lee Partners, making THL majority owner of MHS

-DETROIT, Hedge fund manager David Einhorn told Reuters that a key issue in his proxy fight with General Motors Co (GM.N) is the automaker's refusal to allow credit rating agencies to formally rate his plan to restructure GM shares.
+DETROIT, April 12, Hedge fund manager David Einhorn told Reuters that a key issue in his proxy fight with General Motors Co is the automaker's refusal to allow credit rating agencies to formally rate his plan to restructure GM shares.

 Einhorn said in an interview that GM has refused to allow Greenlight to present to credit rating agencies its proposal to split GM stock into two classes: one that pays a dividend and one tied to GM's potential growth.